Published on Brock University (http://www.brocku.ca)

 2) suitable academic background

 3) identification of a suitable faculty supervisor within your statement of interest

 4) acceptance into a faculty member's research lab

 Students whose academic records do not meet the above criteria are encouraged to upgrade before applying.
 Please also consult the appropriate Graduate Calendar entry for the program that you are interested in.

 Please note: Potential graduate students must communicate with a faculty member BEFORE applying to the graduate program, as students are admitted to the graduate program only when a professor has agreed to have them join his or her lab.
 Identify professors whose research interests you, read up on their recent research, and then send them a c.v. and a research proposal or statement of interest (1-2 pages) prior to applying.
 Your statement of interest must clearly indicate with which professor you are proposing to conduct your thesis research.

 Full-time graduate students accepted into the program receive a graduate fellowship from the Faculty of Graduate Studies, a teaching assistantship from the Department that offers the opportunity of involvement in the undergraduate teaching program, and some combination of external scholarships and a research fellowship made available from research grants held by their faculty supervisor (minimum of $9000/yr).

 Students entering the program with an 80% average or higher are eligible for additional funding, including Dean of Graduate Studies Entrance Scholarships.
 Additional 'top-up' scholarships are offered to students with external scholarships, such as NSERC, CIHR, and OGS.
 No additional application is required for consideration.

-Application may be made at any time, although formal entry into the Graduate Program normally occurs on January 1st, May 1st or September 1st.
+Application due dates are Sep 15th, Jan 15th, and May 15th for formal entry into the Graduate Program on January 1st, May 1st or September 1st, respectively.
 Formal application to the Graduate program requires an online application and supplementary materials.
-To ensure full consideration, complete applications should be submitted at least 3 months in advance.

 To apply to the graduate program, please follow this link.